PersimMonMon/Hashing-Microservice/README.md

   response = requests.post(url, json=payload)
   print(response.json())
 ```

+What this does
+  -Sends a POST request with the input "hello world"
+  -Request the hash to be computed using SHA-1
+  -Receives back a JSON object containing the computed hash
+  -Takes in the fields "input" and "hash".
+Where "input" is a string that's required and "hash" is a string not required.

+Notes/Reminders: The program will default to SHA256 if users do not specify an input for "hash".

 ## How to RECEIEVE Data
 The service will respond with JSON containing:
 {"hash": "computed_hash"}